vic-ma/website/content/posts/2025-10-14-test-post/index.md

     "EGGY");
 }
 ```
-I had a few more test cases like this, and I wanted to add even more.
-It was annoying having to write all that code, just to say:
+That's an awful lot of code just to say:
 1. Use the `EGG_IPUZ_FILE_PATH` file.
 1. Find clue matches for the 2-Across clue.
 1. Assert that the results are `["EGGS", "EGGO", "EGGY"]`.

-So I knew I had to refactor everything.
+I had a few more test cases like it, and I wanted to add way more.
+So, I knew that I had to refactor everything.

+### Use a `Fixture`